 May 15, 2019

-Stephanie Hansen walked over to eighty-four year-old Leonard
+Stephanie Hansen walked over to eighty-four-year-old Leonard

 Baxter, who was sitting in his armchair in the living room of his cousin's

-But Leonard did not turn his head to
+house, and rubbed his shoulder.
+But Leonard failed to turn his head to

-world, staring blankly into
+world, twenty-five years younger, continuously staring blankly into

 Frank Baxter, engineer and amateur inventor, returned to the